willamg/qr-code/README.md

 ### What I learned

 This was my first time doing any frontend development since college.
-I reviewed basic CSS and HTML to get this projtect working.
+I reviewed basic CSS and HTML to get this project working.

-Importing google fonts was easy once you use the import function they provide for you!
-Also flexbox was a challenge but overall a nice, challenging, first project!

 ### Continued development